quxflux/sorting_network_cpp/README.md

 ```

 ## Single header implementation
-A single header implementation is available which allows experimenting with the sorting networks on [godbolt](https://godbolt.org/z/69WMqMY3c).
+A single header implementation is available which allows experimenting with the sorting networks on [****godbolt](https://godbolt.org/z/69WMqMY3c).

 ## Requirements
 A compiler with C++17 support

 ## Dependencies
-For the bare sorting functionality no dependencies are required.
-If you want to run the tests, the needed dependencies will be installed via conan.
+For the bare sorting functionality, no dependencies are required.
+If you want to run the tests, the required dependencies will automatically be fetched via [CPM](https://github.com/cpm-cmake/CPM.cmake).

 ## Limitations
 * Depending on the implementation of the comparator the performance advantage of a sorting net compared to a regular sorting algorithm (e.g. `std::sort`) may diminish or even result in worse performance.
 This can be seen in the [interactive benchmark results overview](https://raw.githack.com/quxflux/sorting_network_cpp/master/doc/data_explorer.htm) for the data type `Vec2i Z-order` which causes in most cases all variants of sorting networks being outperformed by `std::sort` (see [src/benchmark.cpp](src/benchmark.cpp) for the implementation of the aforementioned data type).
-* msvc will fail compiling larger `insertion_sort` networks in certain (unknown) configurations with `fatal error C1202: recursive type or function dependency context too complex`
+* msvc will fail to compile larger `insertion_sort` networks in certain (unknown) configurations with `fatal error C1202: recursive type or function dependency context too complex`

 ## Development notes
 * A pre-push [githook](https://git-scm.com/docs/githooks) is available in [.githooks](./.githooks/) which will automatically create the single header implementation.